aws-samples/partner-crm-integration-samples/README.md

 - `SamplePartnerSolutions.csv`: A CSV file listing sample partner solutions.
 - `SampleAWSProducts.csv`: A CSV file listing sample AWS products.
 - `Opportunity - Testing Scenarios.xlsx`: An Excel spreadsheet detailing the scenarios for testing the opportunity sharing.
+- `Opportunity-FieldsAndStandardValues-DiffWithPrevVersion-V14.3`: An excel spreadsheet that has both, the list of fields and the standard values along with the indications of what has changed from the previous verison.
+This is ideal for partners who are moving from a previous version to a new version.

 ### lead-samples